Sweet Sobriety membership offers one subscription option: Monthly ($25/month) - Pay for membership month to month, and cancel at any time.

 Registration is always open.
 You can sign up by clicking the 1:1 Coaching Services icon on your dashboard navigation.
 After signing up, you may be prompted with a request to complete an intake form.

-You will meet with your Coach 1:1 via Zoom (video chat), for 30 or 60 minute sessions for as many as you schedule.
+You will meet with your Coach 1:1 via Zoom (video chat).
 During these meetings, your coach will help you to establish goals related to your sobriety journey and help you stay accountable to those goals.

 If you have been made to feel unsafe by any member of this community or by Sweet Sobriety staff, or post made on our community message board makes you feel unsafe please email Info@sweetsobriety.ca